About this listing

 If you need an office, there is a new coffee shop about a half mile from the house that functions as an office for people all day long.
 Its called Publik, and the place is incredible.
 One of the best designed interiors I've ever seen for any public space.

-The bed in the room is full size.
-It is a 6 inch thick mattress with a futon type frame.
-It is very comfortable, and I've only heard good things about it.
+The bed in the guest room is full size.
+It is a 6 inch thick mattress with a memory foam topper on futon type frame.
+I've only heard good things about it.